-Understanding the Basics: What Are M2 and M2.5 Screws?
+Understanding the Basics: What Are M2 and M2.5 Screws in Electronics Manufacturing?

 M2 and M2.5 screws are part of the ISO metric screw family, with diameters of 2 mm and 2.5 mm, respectively.
 These small but strong fasteners are commonly used in compact electronic assemblies due to their fine thread pitch and precision.